Luisibear98/stego-audius/README.md

-This is the code for the assignment of the class of APTs
+This is the code for the assignment of the class of APTs and the main Idea is to create a proof of concept of a streaming audio service with stego capabilities.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+It consist on:
+* Server: Streams the audio and process it in order to embed the secret information.
+* Client: Reads and process the audio to recover the hidden information.

+The embedding algorithm comes from this <a href="https://www.researchgate.net/publication/281940948_A_Wav-Audio_Steganography_Algorithm_Based_on_Amplitude_Modifying">paper</a> and ensures good audio quality and good hiding of information

 <p align="right">(<a href="#top">back to top</a>)</p>